bsimpson/slack_viewer/README.md

 ```
 mkdir data
 cd data
-cp /path/to/download.zip ./
+mv /path/to/slack_download.zip ./
-unzip download.zip
+unzip slack_download.zip
 ```

-You should have a list of files like (your contents will vary)
+You should have a list of files in your data/ directory (your contents will vary)

 ```
 |-- channels.json